Newlode/jirafeau/README.md

 - It should probably come from your ```lib/config.local.php``` (configuration syntax may have changed).
 Just compare it with ```lib/config.original.php```
 - Check owner/permissions of your files.

-Anyway you should off-course make a backup of your current installation before doing anything :)
+Anyway you should off-course make a backup of your current installation before doing anything. :)

 ### How can I limit upload access ?

 There are two ways to limit upload access (but not download):
 - you can set one or more passwords in order to access the upload interface, or/and
-- you can configure a list of authorized IP ([CIDR notation](http://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing#CIDR_notation)) which are allowed to access to the upload page
+- you can configure a list of authorized IP ([CIDR notation](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing#CIDR_notation)) which are allowed to access to the upload page

 Check documentation of ```upload_password``` and ```upload_ip``` parameters in [lib/config.original.php](https://gitlab.com/mojo42/Jirafeau/blob/master/lib/config.original.php).